Fada'iyan-e Islam: Crackdown

 In 1955, Navvab Safavi and "other members of the Fedayeen of Islam, including Emami," were finally executed.
-The group continued however, turning, according to author Baqer Moin, to Ayatollah Khomeini as a new spiritual leader, and reportedly being "reconstructed" by Khomeini disciple, and later controversial "hanging judge," Sadegh Khalkhali.
+The group continued however, turning, according to author Baqer Moin, to Ayatollah Khomeini as a new spiritual leader, and reportedly being "reconstructed" by Khomeini disciple, and later controversial "hanging judge", Sadegh Khalkhali.
 It is thought to have carried out the assassination of Iranian Prime Minister Hassan Ali Mansour in 1965.
 Mansour is reported to have been "tried" by a secret Islamic court, made up of Khomeini followers Morteza Motahhari and Ayatollah Mohammad Beheshti, and sentenced to death "on a charge of 'warring on Allah' as symbolized by the decision" to send Khomeini into exile.
-The three men who carried out the "sentence" - Mohammad Bokara'i, Morteza Niknezhad and Reza Saffar-Harandi - "were arrested and charged as accomplices", but the story of both the trial and the sentence was not revealed until after the revolution.
+The three men who carried out the "sentence" – Mohammad Bokara'i, Morteza Niknezhad and Reza Saffar-Harandi – "were arrested and charged as accomplices", but the story of both the trial and the sentence was not revealed until after the revolution.

+Khomeini

+The organization dispersed but after the death of Ayatullah Borujerdi, the Fada'ian-e Islam sympathizers found a new leader in Ayatullah Ruhollah Khomeini who appeared on political horizon through the June 1963 riots in Qom.
+In 1965, prime minister Hassan Ali Mansur was assassinated by the group.

 Revolution and Islamic Republic

-During the 1979 Iranian Revolution, some of the Fada'iyan's objectives were practiced by Islamic Republic of Iran, though in a modified way.
-Meaning there are similarities between Islamic Republic of Iran and Fada'iyan's views on issues like Islamic justice, the right of minorities and women, the place of poor, the cleric's position in the Islamic society, attitude toward foreign powers, etc. Fada'iyan's mentality in these issues is best served by some organizations in new Iran, such as Foundation of the Impoverished (Bonyād-e mostażʿafān), Revolutionary Guard (Sepāh-e pāsdārān-e enqelāb-e Eslāmī), the chair of the Discretionary Council (Šūrā-ye maṣleḥat-e neẓām), etc.
+After the 1979 Iranian Revolution and establishment of the Islamic Republic of Iran, there were "three abortive attempts" made by "old members or sympathizers" of the Fada'ian to restore the organization.